6 Best Homeowners Insurance Companies in Arizona of 2025

 Allstate: Best for Extended Coverage

-Allstate is one of the biggest property and casualty insurance carriers in the United States and has been operating since 1931.
+Allstate is one of the biggest property and casualty insurance carriers in the United States and has operated since 1931.

 We selected Allstate for our list because they offer an array of endorsements and riders that allow homeowners to customize and extend their coverage.